Vinc3r/Polycount/README.md

 - You can also find some [snippets](https://github.com/Vinc3r/BlenderScripts/tree/master/snippets), supposed to be merged on the main add-on later (and then deleted), or not.

-- You can make feedbacks by creating a github issue here, or contact me through [my website](https://www.nothing-is-3d.com/contact) or even [Twitter](https://twitter.com/Vinc3r).
+- You can make feedbacks by creating a [github issue](https://github.com/Vinc3r/BlenderScripts/issues), or contact me through [my website](https://www.nothing-is-3d.com/contact) or even [Twitter](https://twitter.com/Vinc3r).

 **Table of content**